Aroy-Art/Aroy-Art-Site/content/blog/2024-07-23-cyberpunk-style-glitch-text-walkthrough.md

 ## Walkthrough

-This came out of a 24-hour work sprint to replicate some sophisticated video VFX in to make it more flexible.
+This came out of a 24-hour work sprint to replicate some sophisticated video VFX and to make it more flexible.

 There's a lot of pieces that go into an effect like this.
 What follows is an outline of the animations and VFX concepts, all in pure css :)